musser004/Portfolio-Flight_Deal_Finder/README.md

 7.)
 Adjust the "ORIGIN_CITY_IATA" constant in main.py to be whatever airport IATA code that you want to fly out from

 8.)
 Run the program.
-If everything is set up properly, you should be getting pretty printed terminal readouts, along with
+If everything is set up properly, you should be getting pretty printed terminal readouts, along with text and email messages sent.
+Messages should include price, origin city/destination city, dates, and a link to the deal